 Glamorous Rock Gardens!

-Live somewhere dry?
+Do you live somewhere dry?
 Want to save water?
 Just want to mix it up a little in the garden?
 Have you considered installing a rock garden?
-Rock gardens can make great DIY projects to spruce the garden up whether you want to change the look and feel or prepare your home for sale and give it a fresher look to appeal to potential buyers.
+Rock gardens can make great DIY projects to spruce the garden up, whether you want to change its look and feel for your own sake, or to prepare your home for sale and give it a fresher appeal to potential buyers.

 Let's get one thing straight: rock gardens are far from boring, contrary to popular belief.
-They can include a variety of plants and design elements including rocks of different colors, shapes, and sizes, along with garden art.
-Rock gardens pair beautifully with fish ponds, bird baths, stone and ceramic planters, and similar garden features, and they can make a fantastic transition from the deck or patio to the larger garden, or between parts of a garden.
-They're also perfect for gardening on slopes, because they tend to take well to terracing and other vertical landscaping tricks.
+They may include a variety of plants and design elements, including rocks of different colors, shapes, and sizes, along with garden art.
+Rock gardens pair beautifully with fishponds, birdbaths, stone and ceramic planters, and similar garden features, and they can make a fantastic transition from your deck or patio to the larger garden, or between parts of a garden.
+They're also perfect for gardening on slopes, because they take well to terracing and other vertical landscaping tricks.

-You'll need to start by establishing the base layer of the rock garden, which should include a mound starting with sand and pebbles for drainage, with soil over it.
-You can sculpt the mound however you want to add texture and visual interest, but remember that you will need to reinforce the sides to prevent collapses, and if you plan to add one or more terraces or raised areas, those will need to be supported too.
-You can use concrete masonry units, bricks, and rocks for reinforcement, although particularly high mounds will need higher concrete retaining walls.
+Begin by establishing the base layer of the rock garden, which should include a mound starting with sand and pebbles for drainage, with soil over it.
+You can sculpt the mound however you want to add texture and visual interest, but remember that you'll need to reinforce the sides to prevent collapses, and if you plan to add one or more terraces or raised areas, those will need to be supported too.
+Use concrete masonry units, bricks, and rocks for reinforcement, although particularly high mounds will need higher concrete retaining walls.

 You don't need to stop there, though.
 Most rock gardens are landscaped with small, understated plants that interact with the rocks and allow them to shine, instead of overpowering them visually.
-You can use annuals and perennials in a range of colors that bed, creep, or grow upright, and consider planting bulbs for more visual interest.
-When they pop up in the spring, they can help relieve the dull look of the garden in winter.
+You can use annuals and perennials in a range of colors that bed, creep, or grow upright.
+For more visual interest, consider planting bulbs, too.
+When their sprouts pop up in the spring, they help relieve the dull look of the garden in winter.

 Evergreen plants are another great choice for a rock garden.
 You don't have to use them across the whole garden, but as accent pieces, they can ensure that there's always an interplay of rocks and fresh greenery throughout the year.

 Consider the best balance of plant types, colors, and styles for you.
+If you'd like help with this garden design project, hire an experienced landscaper.
 While you're planting, make sure to group plants with similar water and sun needs together so they'll stay healthy.
 Once established, your rock garden should thrive on a weekly watering in the warm months, biannual fertilizer, and periodic weeding and trimming to keep your plants looking neat.